 ⭐ Replace table salt with pink Himalayan salt

-⭐ Park further away and burn calories by walking
+⭐ Park further away at the store and burn calories by walking

 ⭐ Replace junk food at snack time with healthy choices like berries, apples, nuts, kale chips, sunflower seeds, dried fruit and whole grain crackers